Functional central limit theorems for spatial averages of the parabolic Anderson model with delta initial condition in dimension $d\geq 1$: Tightness

 \subsection{Uniform upper bound}

 In this subsection, we prove quantitative upper bound of the spatial averages in $L^k(\Omega)$.
-Apparently, the rates of convergence are coincident with the rates that were ensured by Proposition \ref{prop3.1}-\ref{prop3.3}. \begin{lem} ${(d\geq2)}$.
+Apparently, the rates of convergence are coincident with the rates that were ensured by Propositions \ref{prop3.1}-\ref{prop3.3}. \begin{lemma} ${(d\geq2)}$.
 Suppose ${\mathcal R}(f)<\infty$, then for any $k\geq2$ and $T\geq0$,